tureus/rust-camp-2015/slides.md

 f64: a number, big or small or in between

+note: no units on the metrics. sometimes you get lost on what you're measuring.

 ---

 ### Values

-what can you possibly store with that?
+but what can you possibly store with that?

 ...